topikettunen/tok-theme/README.md

 ## About

-Comfy minimal theme for Emacs.
+Calm theme with saffron color scheme for Emacs.
 Simple syntax highlighting for highlighting errors, comments and some coloring in modes that matter, e.g. `magit`.